Find Affordable College Courses

 89 Yearly Graduations

 Duke University comes in at #17 on our list of the most popular colleges offering master's degrees in allied health.
 Roughly 16,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $58,085 per year, while in-state graduate students, on average, pay $57,900 per year.
-During the 2020-2021 academic year, 89 people received their master's degree in allied health from Duke.
-Of these students, 74% were women and 47% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $63,450 per year, while in-state graduate students, on average, pay $62,620 per year.
+During the most recent year for which we have data, 89 people received their master's degree in allied health from Duke.
+Around 39% of these students were from an underrepresented racial-ethnic group, and 76% were women.
+Duke University allied health graduates who receive their master's degree go on to jobs earning a median salary of $111,759.

 #19